 Plenty of Saturated Fat

-Exposure to the pervasive environmental pollutant dioxin alters the induction of milk-producing genes occurring around the very first week of pregnancy.
+Exposure to the pervasive environmental pollutant dioxin alters the induction of milk-producing genes.
+Starts occurring around the very first week of pregnancy.
 This has the effect of decreasing the number of ductal branches and mature lobules in the mammary tissue which can in turn negatively affect breastfeeding.

-There has been a dramatic increase in recent years of women who are having trouble producing enough milk for their babies, likely due to environmental contaminants like dioxin.
+There has been a dramatic increase in recent years of women who are having trouble producing enough milk for their babies.
+This is likely due to environmental contaminants like dioxin.

 Fortunately, food can be protected from exposure.
-True Vitamin A found in plentiful amounts in saturated animal fats plays a unique role in protecting a woman from environmental pollutants.
+True Vitamin A found in plentiful amounts in saturated animal fats.
+This plays a unique role in protecting a woman from environmental pollutants.

-Any detoxification regimen for a woman preparing for pregnancy should include generous amounts of grass-fed dairy and other animal fats like egg yolks and liver which contain plentiful amounts of true Vitamin A. Note that while carotenes in plant foods can be converted to Vitamin A in the body, the conversion rate is very inefficient at best and may not occur at all at worst for those with gut problems.
+Any detoxification regimen for a woman preparing for pregnancy should include generous amounts of grass-fed dairy.
+Other animal fats like egg yolks and liver which contain plentiful amounts of true Vitamin A. is good too.
+Note that while carotenes in plant foods can be converted to Vitamin A in the body, the conversion rate is very inefficient.
+This may not occur at all at worst for those with gut problems.
 Plant foods cannot be relied upon for adequate Vitamin A.

 A lot of my recourses were from Sarah, she has tons and tons of detox recipes and bath salt recipes!